Ciarforon

-Ciarforon or Charforon (3,642m), is a mountain in the Gran Paradiso massif of the Graian Alps on the border of Aosta Valley and Piedmont, Italy.
+Ciarforon, or Charforon (3,642m), is a mountain in the Gran Paradiso Massif of the Graian Alps on the border of Aosta Valley and Piedmont, Italy.

 Location

-It lies south of Gran Paradiso, on the watershed between Valsavarenche and the Orco Valley.
+Ciarforon lies south of Gran Paradiso, on the watershed between Valsavarenche and the Orco Valley.
 It boasts a mighty dome-shaped summit and a huge ice sheet on its upper slopes.
 The mountain is glaciated on all four sides.